 The stretch between admittance and the semester’s start is challenging for both students and institutions.
 Many students assume that the business of getting into college ends when they hear “You’re in!”
 But getting admitted is simply the first step in a complex process that includes essential tasks like enrollment, securing housing and financial aid, and registering for courses or applying to academic programs.

 It can be overwhelming for any student, especially those who haven’t committed to an institution and still want to weigh their options.
-In response, some may decide to delay their college experience or opt out of a higher education entirely.
+In response, some may decide to delay their college experience or opt out of higher education entirely.
 Others will stick it out—and choose the college or university that helps them navigate these new challenges with confidence.

 For colleges and universities, this period can be equally chaotic.
-The rise of direct admit programs, which guarantee qualified students a place at multiple campuses within a university system, has made student enrollment at larger schools more complex and competitive.
+The rise of direct admit programs, which guarantee qualified students a place at multiple campuses within a college or university system, has made student enrollment at larger schools more complex and competitive.
 Meanwhile, institutions of every size often face a more common and intractable problem: decentralized student communications.

 Different departments—admissions, registration, financial aid and student services or academic programs—reach out to a student at different times, often using different tools and platforms to ask for information, offer opportunities, or get them to complete a task.
 Amid these competing details and deadlines, it’s easy for critical communications to be missed.